 If you were divorced or legally separated from your spouse, but you were enrolled in the same qualified health plan, you and your spouse must allocate your policy amounts on each of your separate tax returns.
 This allows you to figure your premium tax credits and reconcile advance payments that may have been made on your behalf.

-Call now for a free 15-minute tax consultation and we will help you stay tax compliant following your divorce or separation.
+You can fill the form below or call now at +1-347-305-4348 for a free 15-minute tax consultation.
+We will help you stay tax compliant following your divorce or separation.